-The topics to be covered will include: a history of ideas concerning man's understanding of the universe, basic astrometry and spherical astronomy, the magnitude system, telescopes, basic orbital mechanics, the sun, the earth and its geology, the moon, the formation of the solar system, planetary surfaces, planetary atmospheres, comets and asteroids, basic stellar and galactic astronomy.
-If time allows, we may also discuss the universe at large, its formation and fate, as well as some of the other objects in it.
+The topics to be covered include: a history of ideas concerning man's understanding of the universe, basic astrometry and spherical astronomy, the magnitude system, telescopes, basic orbital mechanics, basics of the solar system, the interstellar medium, stellar formation, structure and evolution, variable stars, compact objects, galactic morphology, kinematics and dynamics, formation of galaxies, active galactic nuclei, quasars, the universe at large, its formation and fate.

 A class session shall consist of two lectures, each approximately 50 minutes in length, with a short interval in-between.
 In addition, there is a laboratory session lasting two hours in length twice per week.
 This is where most observations will be done, and is thus an integral part of the course.
 Exercises on a given topic will be suggested, but neither collected nor marked.
 In addition, there will be two take-home examinations.
 These examinations will be collected and reviewed, however not marked.
 There will be a cumulative final examination.
 The result of the final examination and participation in the laboratory will determine the course mark.
 It is important to note, that three unexcused (3) absences from the laboratory, will result in a failure of the entire course independent of performance on the examination.
-The marking scheme is $A: \geq 85\%$ , $B: 85\% \geq 70\%$ , $C: 70\% \geq 50\%$ and F.
+The marking scheme will be: A - Excellent, B - Good, C - Average and F - Failure.